stracquadaniolab/pygna/docs/summaries.rst

 `get-connected-components` evaluate all the connected components in the subgraph pf the network with a given setname.
 Multiple setnames can be passed to this function to analyze all of them in a run.
-The file produces a gmt output and optionally a plot of the subnetwork with the connected components analysed.
+The file produces a GMT output and optionally a plot of the subnetwork with the connected components analysed.

 Please notice that to convert the entrezID into Symbols, a stable internet connection is required